praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

 ![Screenshot 2024-11-07 211018](https://github.com/user-attachments/assets/c151b21c-72d0-46ea-a67b-22367c463d5a)
 2. Select your ECS cluster in the Existing Cluster field.
 ![Screenshot 2024-11-07 211048](https://github.com/user-attachments/assets/96b9dfc5-dbb6-439a-bb02-bc23d501237d)
-3. Scroll down and open the Networking panel and expand it.
+3. Scroll down open the Networking panel and expand it.
 Configure the following:
-   - VPC: Select the Geoserver-VPC
+   - VPC: Select the GeoServer-VPC
-   - Subnets: Make sure only the 3 subnets with public in their name are selected.
+   - Subnets: Make sure only the 3 subnets with the public in their name are selected.
    - Security Group Name: Select the HOLGeosever security group.
 And remove the default security group
    - Public IP: make sure this is enabled.
 ![Screenshot 2024-11-07 211207](https://github.com/user-attachments/assets/79b02d7a-a58f-4422-bee1-44fa20be62d0)

-4. Scroll to bottom and click Create to start the Geoserver container.
+4. Scroll to the bottom and click Create to start the GeoServer container.
 Once your task shows as running in the console click on the link in the Task column to view the task details.
 ![Screenshot 2024-11-07 211252](https://github.com/user-attachments/assets/0e98f6a3-b780-4ccc-ab3b-f02a54bbe6f5)